 Part 1: Triassic Period This video is the first in a series about the dinosaur story.
 Learn about the Triassic Period, a time 252-201 millions years ago that saw the rise of the first dinosaurs. _ The Telling the Dinosaur Story series explores the fascinating time of dinosaurs as told through various National Natural Landmarks (NNLs) in and along the Rocky Mountain Front.

 Age of Dinosaurs (2021)

 Text by Justin Tweet (AGI).
 Contributors: Vincent Santucci (GRD), Adam Marsh (PEFO), ReBecca Hunt-Foster (DINO), Don Corrick (BIBE).
-Website Development by Jim Wood (GRD).
+Project Lead / Web Development, Jim Wood (GRD).

 Tweet, J.S. and V.L.
 Santucci.
 2018.
 An Inventory of Non-Avian Dinosaurs from National Park Service Areas. in Lucas, S.G. and Sullivan, R.M., (eds.), Fossil Record 6.
 New Mexico Museum of Natural History and Science Bulletin 79: 703-730. https://irma.nps.gov/DataStore/Reference/Profile/2257153

 Santucci, V.L., A. Marsh, W. Parker, D. Chure, and D. Corrick, 2018.
 “Age of Reptiles”: Uncovering the Mesozoic Fossil Record in three Intermountain national parks.
 IMR Crossroads.
 Spring 2018, p.
 4-11. https://irma.nps.gov/DataStore/Reference/Profile/2253529